him-112/backend-developer-concepts/APIs/graphql-concepts.md

 **Interview Golden Rule**: Always provide concrete examples when explaining GraphQL concepts.
 Show the query, show the response, explain the benefit!

-### 🏆 Interview Winner Phrases:
-- "GraphQL solves the over-fetching and under-fetching problems"
-- "Single endpoint with flexible queries"
-- "Strong typing prevents runtime errors"
-- "Great for mobile apps with limited bandwidth"
-- "Self-documenting through introspection"

-Now you're ready to confidently discuss both REST APIs and GraphQL in any interview! 🚀
+Perfect!
+Now you can confidently discuss GraphQL concepts in any interview! 🚀